 Every warehouse needs to define where and how products are moved.
 This is called warehouse management process flow, and it’s important to have it in place before the order fulfillment process begins.

-There are multiple reasons to be interested in warehouse process flow.
+Key Takeaway: There are multiple reasons to be interested in warehouse process flow.
 Maybe you want to brush up on what is warehouse work, so you can determine who you need to hire.
 Perhaps your business is developing its first warehouse; in which case, check out what is warehouse.
-No matter why you’re reading, completing your process flow has an early payoff.
+No matter why you’re reading, completing your business process flow has an early payoff.

 Warehouse Management System Process Flow